 Wait for gold paint to dry, at least 1-2 hours.
 Then peel rug pad off all fan blades.
 Reinstall blades, bulbs, and glass to ceiling fan base and enjoy your updated ceiling fan!

 This project took my husband an afternoon to complete, and the results are dramatic and fresh.
-I never would have thought of using a rug pad to make a checkered color finish on the blades--love when my husband comes up with creative designs like this!
+I never would have thought of using a rug pad to make a checkered color finish on the blade but it turned out great!

 Painting your ceiling fan is the perfect weekend project and costs a fraction of the price of a new ceiling fan.
 Its a great way to update things when the style of the fan is okay--but you want to update the color.
 We spent under $25 on spray paint and the rug pad and the gave the fan a custom, modern look!